polatengin/utah/README.md

 - **validate_isurl.shx** - URL validation function for validating HTTP, HTTPS, FTP, and FILE URLs
 - **validate_isuuid.shx** - UUID validation function for validating RFC 4122 compliant UUIDs
 - **validate_isgreaterthan.shx** - Numeric comparison validation function for checking if a value is greater than a threshold
+- **validate_islessthan.shx** - Numeric comparison validation function for checking if a value is less than a threshold
 - **variable_declaration.shx** - Variable declarations and usage
 - **web_get.shx** - Web HTTP GET requests and API communication
 - **while_loop.shx** - While loops with break statements and conditional logic